Close Banner

 Quick Tips for Eating Healthy at Disneyland

-• Ask for carrots and apples (or sometimes Greek yogurt) instead of French fries
+• When mobile ordering or ordering in person, select fruit (or sometimes carrots or Greek yogurt) instead of French fries

 • Snack from the fruit carts (you can find whole fruit, sliced fruit, pickles, veggies, hummus and more chilled in ice and ready to go)